lggruspe/slipbox/docs/index.md

 You can click on tags to get a list of other notes that have the same tag.

-The [`#tags`](#tags) page contains a list of all tags in use.

 # 6 Citations
+#slipbox

-Clicking on a citation will open a page with a list of all notes that cite the same reference.
+Clicking on a citation will open a page with all notes that cite the same reference.

 [Example: @cite2020].

-To use this feature, you need to specify a bibliography file in the [config file](#7).
+To enable citations, you need to specify a bibliography file in the [config file](#7).

-The [`#references`](#references) page contains a list of all cited references.

-# 7 `.slipbox/config.cfg`
+# 7 Configuration

-The config file is `.slipbox/config.cfg` inside the slipbox directory.
-Here's a sample config file.
+Here's a sample config file with `citeproc`.

 ```
+# .slipbox/config.cfg

 [slipbox]
 content_options = --mathjax --bibliography my-bib.bib --citeproc
-document_options = --mathjax --o output.html -c my-css.css
+document_options = --mathjax --o output.html -s
-convert_to_data_url = False
 ```

 `content_options`